 Of people with reading difficulties, 70-80% are likely to have some form of dyslexia.
 It is estimated that between 5-10% of the population has dyslexia, but this number can also be as high as 17%.

-Here are some CSS tips to consider when designing web content for dyslexics.
+Here are some CSS tips to consider when designing web content to accommodate the dyslexic reader.

 Italicized characters can be difficult for dyslexics to read.